beshu-tech/readonlyrest-docs/elasticsearch.md

 Installing ReadonlyREST in a dedicated node has numerous advantages:

 * No need to restart all nodes, only the one you have installed the plugin into.
-* No need to restart all nodes for updating the security settings
+* No need to restart all nodes to update the security settings
 * No need to restart all nodes when a security update is out
 * Less complexity on the actual cluster nodes.

-For example, if we want to move to HTTPS all the traffic coming from Logstash into a 9 nodes Elasticsearch cluster which has been running stable in production for a while, it's not necessary to install ReadonlyREST plugin in all the nodes.
+For example, if we want to move to HTTPS all the traffic coming from Logstash into a 9-node Elasticsearch cluster which has been running stable in production for a while, it's not necessary to install the ReadonlyREST plugin in all the nodes.

 Creating a dedicated, lightweight ES node where to install ReadonlyREST: